 Advanced evaluation is less common than data evaluation, which means there’s no well-worn path leading the way.
 Organizations venturing into this level of complexity often do so in ways that are different from others.
 We see this in our Learning Analytics Research Study data, where no analysis type has significantly more report views than the rest.

 That’s why we’ve divided the advanced evaluation complexity into five analysis types, which we’ll explore in this post, along with examples of what organizations are doing in terms of this complexity.

-As a quick reminder, Advanced Evaluation looks at things—such as correlations and regression analysis—and applies statistical techniques to understand, not only what happened, but also why it happened.
+As a quick reminder, advanced evaluation looks at things—such as correlations and regression analysis—and applies statistical techniques to understand what happened and why it happened.
 This type of evaluation also creates theories about causation, which allows you to focus on what’s working best while scrapping ineffective learning.

 In other words, advanced evaluation asks: Why is this happening?

 Now, it's time to learn more about the five analysis types we identified that fall under the advanced evaluation complexity:

 - Chain of Evidence

 - Drop Off

 Our Learning Analytics Research Study data shows there isn’t one analysis type with significantly more report views than the rest regarding advanced evaluation.

 1) Chain of Evidence